mikeizbicki/ucr-cs100/tutorials/valgrind/README.md

 -------------------

-let's start with a code example from the program test.cpp:
+let's start with a code example from the program example1.cpp:

 ```
     int main()